xaur/notes/politeiavoter-no-passphrase.md

 Published as [politeia#720](https://github.com/decred/politeia/issues/720)

 `politeiavoter` collects unencrypted wallet private passphrase from the user to sign votes via `dcrwallet`.
 This issue suggests an alternative protocol where sharing passphrase with clients like `politeiavoter` is not necessary.
-The protocol has a side effect of a step towards enabling hardware signing devices.
+The protocol has a side effect of a step towards enabling signing Politeia votes offline or with hardware signing devices.

 My security concern is that `politeiavoter` is a program that communicates with a centralized server over a network.
 In case of a programming mistake, it could leak the passphrase to the server.
 This is very unlikely and it would be a shameful epic fail by the developers.
 Even if that never happens, I'd like to put less trust into `politeiavoter`.
 I'd like to only share the passphrase with `dcrwallet` and have all other programs that need to sign messages ask `dcrwallet` to do it for them.